alexei-matveev/bgy3d/doc/README.txt

     e = -467.031914553 eV = -10770.0079929 kcal
     d = 0.95021 au (QM dipole, not SPC dipole)

-RISM options are the same as for uranyl above, except
+RISM options are the same as for uranyl (see below), except

 ~~~
 --solute "water, SPC/E"